Jan-Dyndor/Guess-number/README.md

 Try to guess a number form 1 to 20.
 Application will count Your score.
 By pressing "Again!" you will be able to once more play the game.
 Try your guessing power!

+Project created from Udemy course The Complete JavaScript Course 2023: From Zero to Expert! by Jonas Schmedtmann